junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Cas."
 Dean's voice knock at his temple.

 "Cas.
 We need you. *I* need you."
-Cas is disturbed in his eternal sleep, his body -- the body that is materialized by the Empty -- twitching.
+Cas stirs in his eternal sleep, his body -- the body that is materializing in the Empty -- twitching.

 "Cas, please--" Dean is definitely crying, the muffled sound, the wet choking sound, the pained desperate sound, piercing through Castiel's sleeping ear, reaching deep.